afaniuolo/WFFM-Conversion-Tool/README.md

     - *Source Field Element Value Not Mapped* - The source field XML element value is not mapped.
     - *Form Field Item Not Mapped - Form Field Type Name = field-type-name* - The form field type is not mapped, because the field is a custom field type.
 Form fields that are not mapped are still migrated and converted using the default destination *Input* form field type.

+## How to Customize the WFFM Conversion Tool
+There are three type of customizations that can be implemented to expand the default mapping capabilities of the tool.

+### Definition of a new metadata file for a custom form field type

+### Implementation of a custom item field value converter

+### Implementation of a custom submit action parameters converter